Carniphage/GWXML/README.md

 A lightweight XML Parser for Swift
 --------------------------------

-This is intended to be a simple-to-use XML parser for Swift.
+This is intended to be a simple-to-use XML DOM-style parser for Swift.
 It is not a wrapper around NSXML.

 It is closely based on TBXML, and operates in an identical way